-Article 5: Meetings
+Article 24: Meetings

 - 1. Meetings of the Board of Trustees may be ordinary or extraordinary.
 Ordinary meetings of the Board will be held quarterly.
 Extraordinary meetings will be held upon the motion of one or more sitting Trustees or the aggregate of Emeritus Trustees. - 2.
-Ordinary meetings of the Board of Trustees shall deal with: - a) the appointment and removal of members of the Executive Directorate; - b) the approval of accounts and review of upcoming case diary; - c) the review of constitutional provisions and court procedures; - d) matters arising from International Chapters; - e) the appointment of members to the International Advisory Council; - f) the appointment of members to the Law Commission; - g) the appointment of members to the Truth and Reconciliation Commission; - h) meeting regularly with the leaders of the International Advisory Council; and - i) the resolution of any matter submitted to the agenda. - 3.
+Ordinary meetings of the Board of Trustees shall deal with: - a) the appointment and removal of members of the Executive Directorate; - b) the approval of accounts and review of upcoming case diary; - c) the review of constitutional provisions and court procedures; - d) matters arising from, and appointment and removal of members to and from, any additional organs it mandates pursuant to Article 23 Clause 9; and; - g) the resolution of any matter submitted to the agenda. - 3.
 Extraordinary meetings of the Board of Trustees shall deal with: - a) the removal for cause of any Judge in collaboration with the Chief Justice; - b) the approval of amendments to this Constitution; and - c) the resolution of any other matter for which the meeting was called. - 4.
 At the commencement of each new term, the Trustees shall appoint a Secretary to conduct administrative functions. - 5.
 The Secretary shall be responsible for calling Board of Trustee meetings.
 Motions for extraordinary meetings should therefore be served on the Secretary. - 6.
 All Trustees shall be invited to all meetings.
-No resolution of the Board of Trustees shall be valid unless at least four ordinary Trustees are present.
-Resolutions containing decisions as to the amendment of this constitution or the removal of a Judge shall require the presence of all ordinary Trustees.
-Where attendance falls short of these requirements, the meeting shall be adjourned and an alternative date and time set for the meeting to take place within 7 days.

-- 7. Should an alternative time not be possible within 7 days for whatever reason, and after three further attempts to arrange a meeting pursuant to this clause an alternative time is still not possible, a meeting shall be called with at least four Trustees present to deal with the business in hand.
-Should a vote result in a stale-mate, then the business in hand will have failed to achieve a positive outcome. - 8.
-The validity of the resolutions of the Board of Trustees meetings shall require the positive vote of not less than four ordinary Trustees, except where the subject matter of the meeting includes an amendment to this constitution or the removal of a Judge in which case the positive vote of not less than six Trustees shall always be required notwithstanding Clause 7 of the present Article. - 9.
+No resolution of the Board of Trustees shall be valid unless at least four ordinary Trustees are present, notwithstanding Clause 8 of Article 23. - 7.
+The validity of the resolutions of the Board of Trustees meetings shall require the positive vote of not less than four ordinary Trustees, except where the subject matter of the meeting includes an amendment to this constitution or the removal of a Judge in which case the positive vote of not less than six Trustees shall always be required notwithstanding Clause 7 of the present Article and Clause 8 of Article 23. - 8.
 Meetings of the Board of Trustees shall be conducted in accordance with this Charter and such other procedure as the Tribunal may implement, and shall be recorded and added to the Minute Record.
 No resolution of the Board of Trustees shall be valid if it is does not form part of the Record.
-The Secretary shall be responsible for ensuring that the Board of Trustee meetings and the resolutions arising therefrom, are properly reflected in the Minute Record. - 10.
-Meetings of the Trustees may be conducted at any physical venue which is easily accessible to all Board Members, or through any appropriate virtual platform.
+The Secretary shall be responsible for ensuring that the Board of

+Trustee meetings and the resolutions arising therefrom, are properly reflected in the Minute Record.

+9. Meetings of the Trustees may be conducted at any physical venue which is easily accessible to all Board Members, or through any appropriate virtual platform.
 All meetings virtual or physical shall be recorded to enable transcription to the Minute Book.

-Article 6: Elections
+Article 25: Elections